 Search year extension

-International students are allowed to spend a period of up to twelve months in the Netherlands ( ‘zoekjaar’ or ‘search year extension’) to find a job as a highly skilled migrant ('kennismigrant') after graduation.
+International students are allowed to spend a period of up to twelve months in the Netherlands ( ‘zoekjaar’ or ‘orientation year’) to find a job as a highly skilled migrant ('kennismigrant') after graduation.
 During this period you have free access to the Dutch labour market.

-To make use of the search year extension you need to apply for a change in the purpose of stay endorsed on your residence permit.
+To make use of the orientation year you need to apply for a change in the purpose of stay endorsed on your residence permit.
 Submit your application before graduating: you may not reside in the Netherlands without a valid residence permit.

-- The maximum duration of your search year extension is twelve months
+- The maximum duration of your orientation year is twelve months

-- The administration fees for the search year extension are € 608.
+- The administration fees for the orientation year are € 608.

 - During your search year you may not apply for ‘toeslagen’ (state benefits).